openai/openai-python/README.md

 # Remove `await` for non-async usage.
 ```

+**📂 Explanation:**

+This is like getting a page of a book and a bookmark that shows where the next page starts.
+You can look at all the information on the current page (printing each job's ID), and you also know where to start reading next (the "next page cursor").
+It's a way to keep track of where you are in all the information, just like how you might use a bookmark to remember your place in a big book.

 Some API responses are too large to send all at once, so they are split into pages.
 The library can automatically handle fetching these pages for you.
 It's like getting a long book in several smaller, manageable volumes instead of one big, heavy book.
 Here's how it works: